FAQ: How Often Should I Float?

 If you have not floated before, we always recommend floating two or three times in a fairly short period before deciding if it will be one of your go-to self-care tools.
 Your first float is an experience of calibration and typically will not be your most profound.
 Your mind needs to time to become familiar with the environment and allow the body to fully adjust to the new sensations.
 It’s common for it to take the first 20-30 minutes of your first float to actually allow yourself to relax.
 On your second or third float, you’ll know how you like to set up your environment (music/lights/lid) and you’ll find that you can settle in more quickly.

-We’ve had people float every day for a few weeks, come in once a week or, more commonly, once a month.
+We’ve had people float every day for a few weeks, come in once a week or just once a month.
 Monthly seems to be the most popular frequency because our membership structure is set up for this; however, the correct dose of floating will really depend on your float goals.

 If you experience chronic pain, have a concussion, are pregnant, or enduring a particularly stressful time in your life, you may find that floating once or twice a week for a month is the perfect antidote to your woes.
 Dedicating an hour of self-care on a regular basis means you are prioritising your health and wellness during this particularly challenging time.
 Whereas if you are feeling like life is going pretty well and you are just looking for a maintenance dose, floating once a month may be the perfect amount to remind yourself to slow down and look after yourself.